mdiener87/diener-tech/content/blog/return-of-the-notes.md

 ## Moving Day

 Honestly, this is where I left the project for some time.
 Having 'won' at the game of converting my notes, I quickly got distracted by other endeavors.
 It was only in writing the prior blog post did I remember that I hadn't actually *moved* the notes into Notion.
-Surely that was just a technically, right?
-With all of my notes neatly proccessed, and both .md and .html variants to choose from, surely importing them into Notion would be simple.
+Surely that was just a technicality, right?
+With all of my notes neatly processed, and both .md and .html variants to choose from, surely importing them into Notion would be simple.
 It has an 'import' button.
 Just one click, right and we're done, right?

 This entire journey has been characterized by my thinking that moving notes about would be simple.
 This final, easy step.. turned out to be annoyingly difficult.

 First, final cleanup on the notes was needed.
 Certain note names had misspellings, screwing with their sort.
-The OCR translation had left ``` code blocks surrounding my notes as well.
+The OCR translation had left triple-backtick code blocks (```) surrounding my notes as well.
 So I spent some time carefully renaming each file, and bash scripting out errant code block declarations from every .md file.
-After an hour of two, all of the notes were in impeccable shape.
+After an hour or two, all of the notes were in impeccable shape.
 They were ready for import!

 Notion can accept a `.zip` file of content.
 It readily accepted a `.zip` archive of all of my carefully arranged notes.
 After a few minutes of processing, the process was complete.
 Finally, all of my D&D notes had been consolidated into Notion!